-This typical interview question scares most job seekers.
-Nobody like to talk about their weaknesses, especially if they try to impress someone and get the job.
+This typical interview question scares many job seekers.
+Nobody like to talk about their weaknesses, especially if they try to impress someone, and get the job.
 What’s more, we can always see the weaknesses of the others, but we often struggle to identify our own weak spots.
-All in all, it’s a difficult question for many of us.
+All in all, it’s a difficult question.

 - good communication skills

-- ability to understand the needs of the others
+- ability to understand the needs of other people

 - patience and responsibility